Banded killifish: Description

-The eastern subspecies, F. d. diaphanus, can be differentiated from the western subspecies, F. d. menona, by the presence of a further anterior dorsal fin position, increased number of anterior bars in the males of the subspecies (9-15 compared to 5-0 for F. d. menona) with more intense bars along the side that stay intact along the anterior back, a higher number of scale rows (40-44 F. d. menona, 45-49 F. d. diaphanus), and a combined number of dorsal and anal fin rays totaling 24-26, compared to 23-24 for F. d. menona.
+The eastern subspecies, F. d. diaphanus, can be differentiated from the western subspecies, F. d. menona, by the presence of a further anterior dorsal fin position, increased number of anterior bars in the males of the subspecies (9–15 compared to 5-0 for F. d. menona) with more intense bars along the side that stay intact along the anterior back, a higher number of scale rows (40–44 F. d. menona, 45–49 F. d. diaphanus), and a combined number of dorsal and anal fin rays totaling 24 to 26, compared to 23 to 24 for F. d. menona.
 Larger maximum sizes have been reported for F. d. diaphanus than F. d. menona.

 The banded killifish is similar in habitat preference and appearance to the mummichog, Fundulus heteroclitus, and the two species have been known to interbreed where their habitat overlaps.
 The banded killifish, while euryhaline, is more commonly found in freshwater, whereas the mummichog primarily inhabits brackish and coastal waters.
 The two species can be visually identified by the difference in bands; the banded killifish has thin dark bars, while the mummichog has thin light bars.
 The species can also be differentiated by the thicker caudal peduncle in the mummichog and branchiostegal rays often numbering 6,6 for the banded killifish (5,5 in the mummichog).
-Banded killifish have larger and more numerous gill rakers compared to mummichogs (8-12 vs. 4-7, respectively).
+Banded killifish have larger and more numerous gill rakers compared to mummichogs (8–12 vs. 4–7, respectively).

 The Waccamaw killifish, Fundulus waccamensis, is a closely related species to the banded killifish that is endemic to Lake Waccamaw, North Carolina, and its tributaries. the Waccamaw killifish differs by its slimmer profile; the ranges of the two species do not overlap.